JakeAdams91/smart_lighting/README.md

 - Modify automation triggers to include additional sensors or conditions.
 - configure your automations adjusting passed in params.

-## Roadmap

-- **Scene integration:** Sync lighting with Home Assistant scenes.
-- **Time-based adjustments:** Modify brightness and color temperature based on time of day.
-- **Voice assistant support:** Enable Alexa/Google Assistant control for automation overrides.

-## Contributing

-Contributions are welcome!
-If you'd like to improve the automations, feel free to fork the repository and submit a pull request.

-### **To contribute:**

-1. Fork the repository.
-2. Create a new branch (`feature-branch-name`).
-3. Make changes and commit them.
-4. Push to your fork and open a pull request.

 ## License
 This project is licensed under the Prosperity Public License 3.0.0 License.
 See `LICENSE` for details.